When a new student comes to the class, the teacher assigns someone to give them a school tour.

 And to make it clearer, here’s why UserGuiding is the best Product Tour Tool:

-- You can create checklists, resource centers, and in-app messages to further strenghten the tour with UserGuiding.
+✅ You can create checklists, resource centers, and in-app messages to further strengthen the tour with UserGuiding,

-- You can fully customize the tour and the additions according to your will and needs.
+✅ You can fully customize the tour and the additions according to your own needs and desires,

-Top Examples of Product Tours from Iconic Products
+Top Examples of Product Tours from Cool Products

-It shouldn’t be a surprise that they need an online product tour since they wouldn’t want to schedule 1-1 tours for thousands of people.
+It shouldn’t be a surprise that they need an online product tour since they wouldn’t want to schedule one-on-one tours for thousands of people.

 And they were aware of this situation.